 Venezuelas Tepuis

-Venezuela’s Tepuis: What Arthur Conan Doyle Couldn’t Have Known
+Venezuela’s Tepuis: What Conan Doyle Got Right Without Knowing It

-When Arthur Conan Doyle wrote The Lost World in 1912, he based it loosely on reports of Venezuela’s tepuis: ancient sandstone table mountains rising sheer from the jungle, their summits so isolated that they evolved separate ecosystems.
-He got the atmosphere right.
-What he couldn’t have anticipated is what they actually contain: an extraordinarily high proportion of endemic plant species (around 50% of summit flora exists nowhere else on earth), peculiar quartz landscapes called lajas, and, in the case of Auyán-tepui, Angel Falls.
+When Arthur Conan Doyle wrote The Lost World in 1912, he based it loosely on reports of Venezuela’s tepuis – ancient sandstone table mountains rising sheer from the jungle, their summits isolated enough to have evolved separate ecosystems.
+He imagined prehistoric animals on the plateau.
+What tepuis actually contain is in some ways stranger: approximately 50 percent of summit flora exists nowhere else on earth, the quartz rock formations called lajas look genuinely alien, and the highest uninterrupted waterfall in the world drops off the edge of one of them.
+The prehistoric animals are absent.
+The sense of another world, separate from everything below, is not.

-Tepuis are remnants of the Guiana Highlands, a geological formation that was once a continuous plateau.
-Erosion over hundreds of millions of years left the resistant sandstone caps standing alone.
-Most are in the Gran Sabana region of southeastern Venezuela, within Canaima National Park (UNESCO World Heritage since 1994).
+Tepuis are remnants of the Guiana Highlands, a sandstone plateau that was once continuous.
+Erosion over hundreds of millions of years left the resistant caps standing alone.
+Most are in the Gran Sabana region of southeastern Venezuela within Canaima National Park, which covers 30,000 square kilometres and has been UNESCO World Heritage listed since 1994.
+The geology here is among the oldest exposed rock surfaces on earth – Precambrian, predating multicellular life.

 The Current Situation

-Venezuela’s political and economic situation as of 2026 makes independent travel complex.
-The infrastructure that existed pre-2015 has deteriorated significantly.
-Flights between cities are unreliable.
-The official exchange rate and black market rate differ substantially.
-This doesn’t mean the tepuis are inaccessible, but it means going with an established operator who handles in-country logistics is more important than for almost any other destination in South America.
+Venezuela’s political and economic situation as of 2026 makes independent travel genuinely complex in ways it did not in earlier decades.
+Domestic flights are unreliable.
+Infrastructure has deteriorated.
+The official exchange rate and the practical rate on the ground diverge substantially.
+This does not make the tepuis inaccessible, but it means going with an established operator who manages in-country logistics is more important than for almost any other South American destination.
+Santa Elena de Uairen near the Brazilian border is the most reliable gateway for Gran Sabana access and is logistically easier to reach from Brazil than from Caracas.

 Angel Falls

-At 979 metres (3,212 feet) free-fall height, Angel Falls is the world’s highest uninterrupted waterfall.
-It drops off the edge of Auyán-tepui.
-The falls are named after Jimmie Angel, an American aviator who crash-landed on the summit plateau in 1937 while searching for gold (he and his party walked out in 11 days).
+At 979 metres of free-fall height, Angel Falls is the world’s highest uninterrupted waterfall, dropping off the edge of Auyán-tepui.
+The falls are named after Jimmie Angel, an American aviator who crash-landed on the summit plateau in 1937 while searching for gold – he and his party walked out in 11 days.
+Access from Canaima requires a light aircraft to a jungle airstrip, then a dugout boat upriver along the Churún for around three hours, then a forest trail to the viewpoints beneath the falls.
+A flyover by plane gives you the view but not the immersion.

 Mount Roraima

-Roraima is the most trekked tepui and the most geologically dramatic.
-The summit plateau (2,810 metres) is a landscape of quartzite rock formations, carnivorous plants, pink mist frogs (endemic to the summit), and, on the Venezuelan/Brazilian/Guyana triple border, a stone pillar marking where the three countries meet.
+Roraima (2,810m) is the most trekked tepui and the most geologically dramatic.
+The summit plateau is a landscape of quartzite formations, carnivorous sundews and bromeliads found nowhere else, pink mist frogs endemic to the summit, and a stone pillar on the Venezuelan-Brazilian-Guyanan triple border.
+It is one of only a few places on earth where you can stand in three countries simultaneously.

 Practical Planning

-Budget $150-300 USD per day for guided trips including food and logistics.
-Cash in USD is the most practical currency.
-Carry more than you think you need.
+Entering from Brazil at Pacaraima is logistically simpler for many travellers given the difficulties of domestic Venezuelan flights.
+Santa Elena de Uairen is 14 kilometres north of the border.
+Budget USD 150 to 300 per day for guided trips including food and logistics.
+Cash in US dollars is the most practical currency.
+Carry more than you calculate you will need.